 - Begin with hunks of meat, rather than with meat that has been cut into steaks or chops.
 (Steaks and chops are cut across the grain of the meat.
 This makes them unsuitable for jerky.)

 - Chill the meat thoroughly.
 Cold meat is easier to cut, and bacterial growth is retarded.

 - Trim the fat from the meat.
-It is impossible to remove the streaks of fat that are marbled into the meat, but you should remove all fat that can be removed easily.
+It is impossible to remove the streaks of fat that are marbled into the meat, but you should remove all fat that you can remove easily.

 - Use a long slicing knife or an electric meat slicer to slice 1/4 inch (7 mm) thick strips.
 The strips should be 1 to 2 inches (2.5 to 5 cm) wide.
-The meat must be cut with the grain, not across the grain.
-If the meat is cut across the grain, it will be too fragile after it dries.
-You can determine if the strip has been correctly cut with the grain by pulling on the ends of the strip.
-If it has been properly cut with the grain, the strip will stretch; if not, the muscle fibers will separate, and the strip will tear.
+Cut the meat with the grain, not across the grain.
+If you cut the meat across the grain, it will be too fragile after it dries.
+You can determine if you did it correctly by by pulling on the ends of the strip.
+If it is right, the strip will stretch; if not, the muscle fibers will separate, and the strip will tear.

 - Chill the meat again while preparing the seasoning mixture.

 - Immediately after these instructions on how to process jerky, there are two jerky recipes: California Jerky and Wild West Jerky.
 Select and prepare one of these seasoning blends.
 Stir the seasoning blend well until all ingredients are dissolved.
 Chill the mixture well.
 Add the meat strips and stir them from time to time, especially during the first few hours of curing.
 Refrigerate overnight.